 Vitamin B12 is often recommended for elderly non-demented individuals who complain of impaired cognition; however, research findings are inconsistent.
 In a pilot study (N = 22), 18 elderly patients with abnormal low serum B12 levels and cognitive impairment were treated with B12 (1 mg per day intramuscularly) for 1 week, followed by weekly 1-mg injections for 1 month, then monthly 1-mg injections for 6 months.
 Patients who had been cognitively impaired for less than 1 year experienced significant improvement, whereas patients who had been impaired for longer than 1 year became worse, suggesting that supplementation may ameliorate symptoms related to B12 deficiency only in the early stages of cognitive impairment.

-B vitamins for alcohol abuse, depressed mood and dementia
+B vitamins for alcohol abuse, depressed mood, and dementia

-Chronic alcoholics are often deficient in thiamin, folate, B6, and B12 because of toxic effects of alcohol on the mucosal lining of the stomach and small intestine which interferes with normal absorption.
+Chronic alcoholics are often deficient in thiamin, folate, B6, and B12 because of the toxic effects of alcohol on the mucosal lining of the stomach and small intestine which interferes with normal absorption.
 Animal studies suggest that low serum thiamin levels are associated with increased alcohol craving.
 Niacin in the form of 1.25 g per day of nicotinamide taken with a meal before drinking may protect the liver against the acute toxic effects of alcohol in individuals who have relapsed.
 Thiamin is essential for the metabolism of the neurotransmitter acetylcholine and its release from presynaptic neurons.
 Depressed patients report improved mood and energy with daily thiamin supplementation of 50 mg.
-When taken together with a conventional antipsychotic medication, 500 mg thrice daily of thiamin (vitamin B1) may lessen the severity of psychotic symptoms in patients with chronic schizophrenia.
-Thiamin-dependent enzymes may be abnormal in Alzheimer disease.
-Findings on high-dose thiamin (3 to 8 g per day) in Alzheimer disease are inconsistent.
+When taken together with conventional antipsychotic medication, 500 mg thrice daily of thiamin (vitamin B1) may lessen the severity of psychotic symptoms in patients with chronic schizophrenia.
+Thiamin-dependent enzymes may be abnormal in Alzheimer's disease.
+Findings on high-dose thiamin (3 to 8 g per day) in Alzheimer's disease are inconsistent.

 Niacin for schizophrenia